- Advancing Health Equity and Diversity (AHEAD)

 Professional Development workshop series for community college staff with the NOCCCD is designed to take ten to twenty district employees through a two-year professional development experience focused on the role, function, and evolution of the community college in California and how each division and community member contributes to the success of NOCCCD institutions and students.
 In line with the mission of the North Orange County Community College District, “to serve and enrich our communities and inspire life-long learning by providing education that is exemplary, relevant, and accessible,” this professional development program is proposed.

-Analyses of both quantitative and qualitative data will be used for project decision-making, dissemination and sustainability initiatives.
-Findings will result in reports that capture the following types of information: participant survey results, student performance, and assessment of program impact, reports on participant attendance, and other custom analyses as requested.
-This method of ongoing, routine data collection and analysis will be used to present reports not only to the US Department of Education, but to community stakeholders to systematically identify outcomes and utilize these findings encourage additional funding for the following program year.
+An analysis of both quantitative and qualitative data was used for project decision-making, dissemination and sustainability initiatives.
+Findings resulted in reports that captured participant survey results, student performance, and assessment of program impact, reports on participant attendance, and other analyses as requested.
+This method of ongoing, routine data collection, and analysis was used to present reports not only to the US Department of Education, but to community stakeholders to systematically identify outcomes and utilize these findings for future funding.

 Career Technical Education (CTE) is a program that offers a sequence of courses directly related to preparing students for teaching in current or emerging occupations.
 CTE prepares students for good-paying, high skilled 21st century jobs; provides real-world, hands-on learning; ensures California has skilled and educated workers to keep the economy strong; and reduces the drop-out rate by making school more relevant and keeping students engaged in school.
-C-REAL evaluates the program, from high school outreach, to the community college and community partners.
-We are creating a database to study this pathway to teacher education through the award-winning Teacher TRAC program at Cerritos College.
+C-REAL evaluated this program, from high school outreach, to the community college and community partners.
+We created a database to study this pathway to teacher education through the award-winning Teacher TRAC program at Cerritos College.